bindpratapsingh/The_Route_Cause/README.md

 - Uneven traffic flow, where one lane is congested while another is empty.

 - Pedestrian crossing needs.

-This leads to increased congestion, higher pollution, and lost productivity.
-Our solution tackles this problem head-on
 ---

 ## Our Intelligent 3-Tier Architecture